Covid: India reports 45,352 new cases, active infections rise for third consecutive day

 Global updates

-- Australian Prime Minister Scott Morrison said that the country has secured 4 million doses of Pfizer vaccine, in what he said was a swap deal with Britain, Reuters reported.
+- Australian Prime Minister Scott Morrison said that the country has secured 40 lakh doses of the Pfizer vaccine, in what he said was a “swap deal” with Britain, Reuters reported.

 - The Philippines’ Food and Drug Administration approved the emergency use of Moderna vaccine for children aged 12 to 17, the agency’s chief said, CNN reported.